nacis/atlasofdesign.org/purchase/index.md

 ## Volume 3

-Volume 3 is now available for pre-order!
-Learn more about the book and contributors here.
+Volume 3 is now available!
+Learn more about the book and contributors [here](/2016/10/16/v3-pre-release/).
 Copies may be ordered for <strong>$35 each</strong>, plus shipping and handling.
 NACIS members receive 25% off the cover price.
 Locate the discount code provided on the member details page when logged into nacis.org.

 Physical details: 98 pages, black matte hardcover, smythe sewn binding, 12" x 9" pages.
 1.8 lbs.